Develop-WMC/WMC-DDQ-Chatbot/assets/knowledge_base.md

 **Question: total headcount of the Company.**
 Answer: 18-20 ppl

+**Question: Please describe how the company ensures it has sufficient human and technical resources to (i) distribute ChinaAMC (HK)'s funds to investors; or (ii) act as a participating dealer.**
+Answer: We maintain a dedicated team of 18-20 full-time employees with deep industry experience.
+Technologically, we provide the "WMCube Platform," a robust and efficient system designed for fund distribution.
+This platform includes comprehensive dealing services, data feeds, and portfolio management tools.
+Our B2B2C model also features a portal ("Cubism") for end-investors to view their portfolios, ensuring a seamless technical experience for all parties involved.

 **Question: staff turnover rate.**
 Answer: average annual turnover rate is around 10 – 20%.